HelTecAutomation/HeltecDocs/en/source/stm32/lorawan/get_lorawan_example_code.md

 ## Get LoRaWAN Example Code

-Some example code is restrictive technical data,it will become downloadable after purchase.Please refer to the following steps.
+Some example code is restrictive technical data, it will become downloadable after purchase.Please refer to the following steps.

 - Copy the Chip ID and open this link  [http://www.heltec.cn/search/](http://www.heltec.cn/search/).